 Family history is an important part of gynecologic cancer risk.
 As many as 5-10% of endometrial cancers and 25% of ovarian cancers are hereditary (familial).

 Patients are referred for genetic counseling and possible testing if a genetic syndrome is known or suspected to be present in a family.

 An introduction to genetic mutations, genetic syndromes and how they relate to cancer.

-Introduction to the genetic mutations of BRCA1 & 2, FAP and HNPCC and associated cancer risk.
+The article provides an introduction to the genetic mutations of BRCA1 & 2, FAP and HNPCC and associated cancer risk.

 We hear so much about family history that it makes people think any family history is a strike against you in terms of cancer risk.
-In reality, only 15-20% of cancers are related to a family history.
+In reality, only 15-20% of cancers are related to family history.